cristianvasquez/HES-Agent/readme.md

 # HES agent

 Demo that generates APIs from data and N3 rules.
-In this example, links are specified through JSON files and operations refer to N3 rules and RDF data.
+In this example, links are specified through JSON files and responses are generated applying N3 rules to RDF data.

 * [example json](./examples/family/index.json)
 * [example rule](./examples/family/rules)